Here’s what you should do when you see X:\windows\system32>:

 #2 Check Your Boot Settings

-As I already told you, it’s possible that you have multiple drives inside the computer.
+As I mentioned before, it’s possible that you have multiple drives inside the computer.

 In that case, you’re going to want to turn off all of the drives except the one with Windows.